 ~~ ** ~~

 Elizabeth stomped across the field to the north of her father’s house, towards the estate of Netherfield Park.
-Her sister had been invited, the day before, to take tea with the sisters of her betrothed, and Jane had become drenched in a sudden and unexpected rain storm.
+Her sister had been invited, the day before, to take tea with the sisters of her betrothed, as his second sister, Caroline Bingley had arrived.
+Jane had become drenched in a sudden and unexpected rain storm.
 Longbourn received a missive from Mr Bingley that his betrothed had taken a chill, and he was insistent that she remain at her future home until she was completely well.

 William Collins had proven himself to be a fool and heartless.
 His preening over his patroness was revolting, especially after all Elizabeth had been told of Lady Catherine de Bourgh, and it was her ladyship’s own nephew who had informed her.